jeffreykegler/personal/timeline.md

 Computing in Science & Engineering 2, pp. 70-75 (2000); https://doi.org/10.1109/5992.814661
 -->

+Since when
+the IT compiler is written before there is a single published parsing algorithm, it is not surprising this proves an issue.
+More surprising is the persistance of this issue -- in fact, after more than more six decades of stunning progress in other areas of computer, the Operator Issue is still very much a live issue.

-# Term: "compiler"
+# Term: "compiler" 3

 <!--
 J. Chipps, M. Koschmann, S. Orgel, A. Perlis, J. S, "A mathematical language compiler", in (1956) _Proceedings of the 1956 11th ACM national meeting_ -->
 In the 1956 document describing the IT compiler,
-IT team is careful to define the term, and this may be the first use of the word "compiler" in something close to its modern sense.
+IT team is careful to define the term.
+Their definition makes clear that they are using of the word "compiler" in something like its modern sense, perhaps for the first time.
+From this time on, when used as a technical term within computing, "compiler" will usually mean what we currently understand it to mean.

 # 1956